buildbuddy-io/buildbuddy/website/README.md

 View the marketing site at http://localhost:3000/

+Instead of using the live reloading dev server, this will serve the website out of the production static bundle.
+This means you'll get optimized images, minified js/css, and all of the production-ready bells and whistles.
 You'll need to rebuild this target for it to pick up any changes.

 # Bundle